Rowland Hill (preacher): Smallpox vaccination

-Rowland Hill was on close terms with Edward Jenner, the pioneer of smallpox vaccination, and promoted his own plans to inoculate the congregations he visited or preached to.
-He published a tract on the subject in 1806 at a time when many medical men refused to sanction it.
+Hill was on close terms with Edward Jenner, the pioneer of smallpox vaccination, and promoted his own plans to inoculate the congregations he visited or preached to; he also published a tract on the subject in 1806 at a time when many medical men refused to sanction it.
 Later he became a member of the Royal Jennerian Society, which was established once the practice became accepted in Britain, India, the US and elsewhere.
-John C. Lettsome, an eminent Quaker physician of the day wrote to Rowland Hill commenting:
+John C. Lettsome, an eminent Quaker physician of the day wrote to Hill commenting:

 You have done more good than you imagine;